gbzinsheikk/NEScaL/README.md

 # NEScaL
-Incomplete MOS6502 CPU emulation, intended to use on a nes emulator.
+Incomplete Ricoh 2A03 (MOS6502) CPU emulation, intended to use on a nes emulator.

 This source is not complete and is probably confusing, it's not a good idea to tinker with it right now